brukmula/multipleAPI/README.md

 - License
 - Contact

-### Before getting started
+## Before getting started
 Before you get started, make sure you have node.js installed on your computer.
-You can downloaded here: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+You can download it here: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 You will also need to make sure you have access to OpenAI's API. https://platform.openai.com/api-keys